Lebanon pauses amid tense calm after deadly gun battles

 Gunfire echoed for hours, and ambulances rushed to pick up casualties.
 Snipers shot from buildings.
 Bullets penetrated apartment windows in the area.
 Schools were evacuated and residents hid in shelters.

+“We started screaming, she was taken on a stretcher but did not reach the hospital,” said Munira Hamdar, Farhat’s mother-in-law said.
+She added that Farhat’s youngest daughter does not know that her mother has passed away, and has been staying with her maternal aunt since Thursday.

+“She is five years old.
+How is she going to understand?”
+Hamdar asked.
+“My son’s family is ruined.”

-On Friday, residents in the Tayouneh area of Beirut were most of the fighting played out, swept glass from the streets in front of shops and apartment buildings.
-Soldiers guarded the entrance to the battered neighborhood, and barbed wire was erected at street entrances.
+Residents in the Tayouneh area of Beirut were most of the fighting played out swept glass from the streets in front of shops and apartment buildings.
+Soldiers on armored personnel carriers deployed on the streets, and barbed wire was erected at some street entrances.
 Many cars were damaged.

 Tayouneh has a huge roundabout that separates Christian and Muslim neighborhoods.
-Newly pockmarked buildings sat next to ones scarred from the days of the civil war.
+Newly pockmarked buildings off the roundabout sat next to ones scarred from the days of the civil war.

 Hezbollah and Amal were holding funerals for their dead later Friday.